 Fixing a balayage “specialist’s” balayage⁉ 🤔

 Below is an example of what I see regularly now.
 It tells me balayage and ombre are crashing into each other.
 This client didn’t want ombre, she wanted the soft grow out of traditional balayage.
 This is what she got.
 She called us frantic the next day to fix it.
-I was booked but couldn’t say no. What’s disturbing is I’ve had 5 new non referral balayage clients that have called recently equally distraught.
-I about lost my biscuits when 4 clients said they saw “ombre or balayage specialists”.
+I was booked but couldn’t say no. What’s disturbing is I’ve had 5 new non referral balayage clients that have called recently equally distraught and was stunned when 4 clients said they saw “ombre or balayage specialists”.

 Well that’s weird.
 I started doing balayage in 2003.
 To.
 This.
 Day.
 7 years later most people have no clue what it is until I tell them, including stylists!
 And I’ve made it my business (literally) to know who does what in KC, and who does it well.
 And most importantly – who is doing what I do.
-There’s a suspicious amount of experts which is odd since before this trend, elite salons were already becoming a thing of the past.
-KC never had an abundance anyways.
-It’s more of an East coast thing, but we had some.
-If a stylist worked there, their bio would say so, like mine.
-The salon I began my career at was one of the last before they left KC, and I know who worked there.
+There’s a suspicious amount of color experts which is odd.
+Before this trend elite salons were already becoming a thing of the past.
+KC never had an abundance elite salons anyways because it’s more of an East coast thing, but we had some.
+If a stylist started out there, their bio would say so.
+The salon where I began my career was one of the last before they closed in KC, and I know who worked there.

 My guess is the “master/specialist” stylists whose work I’m fixing have never been in an elite salon.
-Not trying to be jerky.
-Elite salons are where “master stylists & color specialists” come from.
+Not trying to be jerky but that is where “master stylists & color specialists” come from.
 Fact.
-Or at least that’s where the terms comes from.
-Most elite salons are divided into cut and color departments where you must “earn” your chair but many of the stylists are using these titles without knowing that.
+Or at least that’s where the term comes from.
+Most elite salons are divided into cut and color departments where you have to “earn” your chair.
+Master stylists were hair cutters and color specialists did color, but many stylists are using these titles without knowing that- I think?

 Ironically, the bad economy is what sparked the ombre trend.
 People couldn’t afford to get highlights, so they grew them out.
-Add Prada’s popular ombre collection last year- boom, ombre color is 2010’s version of the Friends shag haircut.
+Add Prada’s popular ombre collection last year- boom, ombre color is 2010’s version of the Friends shag haircut in 1996.
 But when I see a whack color job from a “balayage specialist” HERE in KC, it’s time to say whoa.
-Let’s back up, calm down & talk facts.
+Let’s back it up, calm it down & talk facts.

-Balayage takes years to develop but it’s French in origin, so many stylists haven’t heard of it.
-Traditional American techniques don’t achieve ombre hair well, so many stylists are giving balayage a go.
-Which is why I’ve been fixing so much botched color and it will likely increase.
+Balayage takes years to develop and it’s French in origin, so many stylists haven’t heard of it.
+Traditional American highlight techniques don’t achieve ombre hair well, so many stylists are giving balayage a go.
+Which is why I’ve been fixing so much of it and it will likely increase.
 BIG trends like ombre spur spin off trends for years.
 Remember the mullet?
 Mullets were the early 80’s trend created by accident when hair stylists tried to cut the late 70’s wedge haircut, but didn’t quite succeed.
-Apply that to a bleach color trend, shudder.
+Apply that to a bleach color trend, and now I shudder.

 Social media & expectations.

 More digging online revealed hundreds of “master stylists” have appeared since ombre and balayage has trended.
 When I last went to L’Oréal Academy in 2006 there were maybe 10-15 legit master colorists/stylists in KC.
-Facto in new sites like Pinterest popping up, more clients are shopping ombre and balayage yet are seeing pictures of different things.
-Inquiries for exceedingly difficult colors are on the rise.
-Many don’t realize this type of color takes way longer than a regular appointment.
-Photo shopped photo’s aside, there’s only so much we can do in 2 hours.
-Even the best stylists aren’t Hair Fairy Godmothers.
-I’m having to do more consultations, which has forced me to asses how I price color fixes.
+Factor in new sites like Pinterest popping up, more clients are shopping ombre and balayage.
+On the internet we are seeing pictures of mislabeled color techniques when requests for exceedingly difficult hair colors are on the rise.

-Most of the new color I’m doing is major WORK.
-Some aren’t even possible without an assistant.
-People are booking highlights, but when they arrive, it’s not a highlight at all.
-Overhaul is more like it.
-Especially if hair is really grown out or has to be fixed.
-That has to be done before I can do an ombre and balayage look.
+So most of the new color I’m doing is major WORK.
+It’s not like regular new clients who are tired of hearing their hairdresser talk about her ex husband.
+Most new clients hair color is not possible without an assistant.
+People are booking highlights, but when they arrive, it’s not a highlight at all., it’s hair overhaul.
+Especially if hair is really grown out plus has to be fixed, correcting all is a must before an ombre or balayage look.

 Hashtag.
 Good, bad?
 We will see.

 In my last marketing meeting I learned about a “hashtag” because internet and social media use them for search.
-But when I enter a hair hashtag like balayage, it will show multiple images that is definitely NOT balayage.
+But when I enter a hair hashtag like balayage, I see multiple hair images that are NOT balayage.
 Some are from blogs that maybe don’t know better, but some are from stylists.
-Posting things labeled correctly should be a priority when the beauty industry is already like the wild west!
-But it’s not!
-Which is why I’m getting all Wyatt Earp in this blog.
-Seriously, ethics should mean something.
+Posting things labeled correctly should be a priority when the beauty industry is already spinning out like the wild west!
+But it’s not a priority which is why I’m getting all Wyatt Earp in this blog- but seriously, ethics should mean something.